top of page

 • Research in equine dermatology consistently shows that the amount of insect exposure is not the main determinant of reaction severity.

-2. The Immune System is Key
+The Role of the Immune System

 Sweet itch is classified as a type I hypersensitivity reaction, mediated by IgE antibodies.
 Scientific findings indicate: